 Google Maps is one of the most used apps in the extensive Google ecosystem found on Android.
-It usually works as intended and brings navigation, exploring, and much more to millions of handsets.
+Usually, it’s reliable and brings navigation, exploring, and much more to millions of smartphones.
 However, we run into more than a few reports about Google Maps crashing on Android.

 Table of contents:

 Why does Google Maps keep crashing on Android?